Blog

 • Existing structural constraints

-• Upgrading ventilation capacity
+• Insufficient ventilation capacity

 Indoor Air Quality and Safety Considerations